 Hangtown Haven Inc. is a 501(c)(3) non-profit organization; IRS #46-0554966

-Giving to your community nonprofits = services back to your community.
+Giving Donations to your community = services back to your community.

 You’ll see the results of your gifts in:

-• The faces of children in your neighborhood
+• The faces of families in your community

 • The services to seniors you know

-• The continuance of community events for you and your family
+• The continuance of community awareness for those less fortunate

-• The healthy success of our local youth
+• The healthy success of our elderly and single mothers & children

 • The educational choices available to us all